TheClams/lr2021-apps/Readme.md

  * single press in Responder show some stats
  * double press enable frequency hopping between each exchange

+The `lora_txrx2` is similar to `lora_txrx` but is using the RadioKind trait from the lora-phy crate which should allow integration with the lorawan stack.

 ## FSK

 The `fsk_txrx` demonstrate a simple packet TX/RX between 2 boards in GFSK: